alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 If you want LINQ query syntax (`from`/`select`) to compile for this `Result`, see the appendix.

-Converting between layers often means turning a `Result` into a different output type via `Match`.
-In practice you'll often also want `MapError` (or `BindError`) to convert error types between layers without ending the pipeline.
+When crossing layers, you often use `Match` to convert a `Result` into another output type.
+In practice, you'll also often want `MapError` (or `BindError`) to convert one error type into another without leaving the pipeline.

 ```csharp
 Result<int, Error> infraResult = ParseId(inputIdFromRequest);